respoke/docs/src/client/ios/ios-push-notification-credentials.md

 ## Generating a Certificate Request

-You'll need to generate a Certificate Request before you can configure your app for push notifications.
+You'll need to generate a Certificate Request before you can configure your app for push notifications. ***Note: This same process is required when generating a PRODUCTION certificate.***

 **Step 1.** Launch the "Keychain Access" app on your Mac.